GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 --------------------

-The GMT API knows how to read and write six types of data common to GMT operations: Color palette tables (CPT), data tables (ASCII or binary), text tables (ASCII), GMT grids, PostScript text, and images.
-In addition, we present two data types to facilitate the passing of simple user arrays (one or more equal-length data columns of any data type, e.g., double, char) and 2-D or 3-D user matrices (of any data type and column/row organization [3]_).
+The GMT API knows how to read and write six types of data common to GMT operations: Data tables (ASCII or binary), grids, images, color palette tables (known as CPT), PostScript text, and text tables (ASCII).
+In addition, we
+provide two data types to facilitate the passing of simple user arrays (one or more equal-length data columns of any data type, e.g., double, char) and 2-D or 3-D user matrices (of any data type and column/row organization [3]_).
 We refer to these data types as GMT *resources*.